Kentico/xperience-component-starter/README.md

          * Page of this page type
      * *Web farm mode* set to *Automatic*

+### Setting up the MVC application
-1. Clone this repository (MVC application) to a different folder than the Kentico administration interface
+1. Clone this repository (MVC application) to a different folder than the Kentico administration interface.

     ```sh
     git clone https://github.com/Kentico/ems-mvc-component-starter